Kisubi Mapeera Secondary School

 Kisubi Mapeera Secondary School is a secondary school in Kampala, Uganda.
+It is currently headed by Rev. Father Benedict Kaweesa.
 The school gets its name from a tent peg which the missionary, Père Simon Lourdel M.Afr. (known as Fr.
 Mapera) turned into a tree.
 "Mapeera" is the Baganda rendition of "Mon Pere".
+It has recently celebrated its 26th anniversary on October 9, 2025.

 The school was founded in 1999 as a Catholic private school, owned by the Kampala Archdiocese.
 From the original three teachers and eight students the school has grown in size top become a community with over 1,000 students with its current headmaster known as Damulira Joseph.
 The school is located along Entebbe road Kawuku stage and it is a mixed school both O' level and A' level.